pivotal/docs-tap/partials/scst-scan/_offline-airgap.hbs.md

 2. The `built` parameters in the `listing.json` file are incorrectly formatted.
 The proper format is `yyyy-MM-ddTHH:mm:ssZ`.

-3. The `url` that you modified to point at an internal endpoint is not reachable from within the cluster.
+3. The `url` that you modified to point at an internal endpoint is not reachable from the cluster.
 For information about verifying connectivity, see [Debug Grype database in a cluster](#debug-grype-database-in-a-cluster).
 4. Verify if there are syntax errors in the listing.json: